 I was at my breaking point in March of 2019 when I resolved to turn the tides.
 Yes, I live a healthful life, but I don’t take it for granted.
 I am never coasting.
 Quality of life is at the core of all of my decisions and when my health falters, I am unable to experience life at its fullest potential.

 I don’t have any dramatic before and after photos for you.
 I don’t have measurements.
 You better believe I am not posing in my underwear under overhead lighting and taking pictures from every angle.
 For me, this has always been about how I feel.

-Consistent lifestyle shifts do not require drama – it can’t.
+Consistent lifestyle shifts do not require drama – they can’t.
 Consistency is the opposite of aggressive dramatic results because it’s subtle and it’s ongoing.
-There is never an after because we just keep evolving and doing our best ongoing.
+There is never an after because we just keep evolving and doing our best.